Vioozer/vioozer_integration_demo_app/Android/README.md

     private static final String API_KEY = 0;

 ## Step 2 - Add the Firebase configuration file.

-Add your `google-services.json` from the Firebase console (the file is auto-generated for every android project).
-In order to receive push notifications, the server key should be shared with Vioozer (however, the SDK would work without it for testing).
+Add a `google-services.json` file from the Firebase console to the project.
+In order to receive push notifications, the server key from the console should be sent to Vioozer (however, the SDK would work without it for testing).

 ## Step 3 - Google Maps API Key
 Add your Google Maps API Key to the Manifest.
 The key is required in order to display a map when creating or answering a question.